One of the bits of advice I would have given to my younger self is:

 It's particularly hard to break out of the cycle in the US, where if you don't have a job, you don't have health insurance (as they have no public health insurance).
 Paying for your own insurance costs over $600 a month — and that's for the very most basic insurance you can find.
 A more normal price would be $2,000-3,000 a month.

 One of the reasons it's tempting to go to university and get a job is because in certain circles it seems like everyone is doing it.
 Doing what everyone else is doing seems like the safest option.
+Nobody could criticise you for that, surely.

 Even once I had finished my arduous degree and found a job, it seemed like my options were only to get a better job or to get an advanced education.
 Otherwise, I'd be different from all my peers.
 Gasp!

 It took me years to stop caring what my peers were doing.
 To be honest, I actually never did completely.
 I have had to actually disable my LinkedIn account to stop looking at it and getting insecure about all my former colleagues now having titles like "VP", "CEO", or "Partner".
-(Disabling my LinkedIn account was also a relief as it became more of a social media vanity fair.)
+(Disabling my LinkedIn account was also a relief as it has become more of a social media vanity fair.)

 Another difficulty in breaking out of a career cycle is that jobs tend to expose us to other things that everyone seems to do: Have children, and buy houses with mortgages.